 When I got going with green smoothies, in late April 2010, I was guided by friends to opt for kale and collards as the greens of choice over tender greens to add to fruit.
 A short while into my green smoothie days, I read Victoria Boutenko‘s Green for Life and, later, Green Smoothie Revolution.
 The former, especially, got me energized to keep moving forward with my dietary transition.

 There’s a critical piece of information these books and lots of articles in the mainstream news media and health websites leave out, however, and it’s about distinguishing between tender greens and other greens, which are classified as cruciferous vegetables.
 I disagree with Boutenko’s claim that “greens can be combined with any other foods,” based on her lumping all leafy greens into one category, and would further argue that human beings aren’t designed to eat kale, collards, Swiss chard and the like.

 I’ve enjoyed plenty of experience eating all kinds of greens with fruits, almost always blended as green smoothies.
-In fact, from late April 2010 through September 2013 (1,250 consecutive days), I had one, two, three, four and even five meals of green smoothie every single day, and these green smoothies featured kale, collards, Swiss chard and dandelion, for the most part, in the first two-and-a-half years of this time period.
+In fact, from late April 2010 through September 2013 (1,250 consecutive days), I had one, two, three, four or even five meals of green smoothie every single day, and these green smoothies featured kale, collards, Swiss chard and dandelion, for the most part, in the first two-and-a-half years of this time period.
 It wasn’t until September 1, 2012, when Arnold Kauffman, owner of the Lansdale, Pennsylvania, raw food café Arnold’s Way, suggested I ditch these harsher greens in favor of using romaine lettuce in my green smoothies.
 This is the best piece of dietary advice I’ve ever received from Arnold, who’s been a mentor in my life the past seven years.